fuzzmz/bip-to-energymech/README.md

 Release notes
 -------------

+1. *Version 1.2* searches for logs recursively; you can now have subfolders in the input folder.

-1. Version 1.1 now supports bans and unbans.
+2. *Version 1.1* now supports bans and unbans.

-2. Version 1.0 doesn't know how to parse bans.
+3. *Version 1.0* doesn't know how to parse bans.
 If you happen to have a bip IRC log containing a ban and unband please let me know so I can update the script.